roman-milk/roman-milk.github.io/prof-blackmailed.md

+===

- ****** A Professor Is Blackmailed ****** bydawn1958© Kerri's first reaction was one of rage, but she managed to only think about having an outburst.
+Kerri's first reaction was one of rage, but she managed to only think about having an outburst.
 'No, you fucking jerk.
 I only did that last night because someone was blackmailing me,' she thought and bit her tongue.

  She looked him in the eye to speak and felt a quiver run through her midsection.
 Then for some ungodly reason, Kerri looked him up and down and felt the flames of desire run through her body.
 She sensed a need for more of Jim's caresses and to have him kiss her rings once again.
 Kerri realized that her student teacher was a sincere individual and that Jim was trying to be nice to her.
 "Why I would love to," she responded and motioned to her car.
 "Sure, why not, as I don't have anything planned.
 You can come with me."